-Adding foam rolling and stretching exercises to your schedule may seem like a lot, given that it’s hard to do even a 30-minute workout most days.
-But thanks to the many benefits of foam rolling and stretching, doing both can give your body and workouts a boost, provided you do them at the right times.
+Adding foam rolling and stretching exercises to your routine may seem like a lot, given that it’s hard to do even a 30-minute workout most days.
+But thanks to the many benefits of foam rolling and stretching, doing both can give your body and your workouts a boost, provided you do them at the right times.

 “If you have any little restrictions like scar tissue, fascia, or trigger points, regular self-myofascial release can help release those adhesions and soften the tissue,” explains Debra Stroiney, Ph.D., professor of sport and exercise science at Gannon University.

-“When you roll your muscles, you are pushing blood away, and then after it wants to rush in,” says David Behm, Ph.D., university research professor, applied neuromuscular physiologist, and sports scientist at Memorial University of Newfoundland.
+“When you roll your muscles, you are pushing blood away, and then after, it wants to rush in,” says David Behm, Ph.D., university research professor, applied neuromuscular physiologist, and sports scientist at Memorial University of Newfoundland.

 The combination of relieving tension and increasing blood flow provides benefits both before and after a workout.

 Not exactly sure how to foam roll?
-Follow this guide for a break down of how to use a foam roller, and how not to use a foam roller.
+Follow this guide for a breakdown of how to use a foam roller, and how not to use a foam roller.

-Foam rolling during a warmup literally warms up your muscles because of the increased blood flow.
+Foam rolling during a warm-up literally warms up your muscles because of the increased blood flow.

 Additionally, research shows that foam rolling for as little as five to 10 seconds increases range of motion, though rolling for longer leads to greater benefits.
 Plus, it provides these benefits without affecting performance during your workout, whereas static stretching before a workout can actually decrease power or performance, Behm explains.

 And, despite the “hurts so good” reputation foam rolling has, it doesn’t need to hurt.
-On a scale of one to 10, where one is no discomfort at all, and 10 is severe discomfort, rolling at an intensity of seven out of 10 gives the same benefits as rolling at an intensity of nine, Behm says.“You can roll moderately and still get the same effects,” he says.
+On a scale of one to 10, where 1 is no discomfort at all and 10 is severe discomfort, rolling at an intensity of seven out of 10 gives the same benefits as rolling at an intensity of nine, according to Behm.

-Stroiney recommends doing five to 10 minutes of foam rolling as part of your warmup.
-Behm says rolling an area for 30 to 60 seconds is best, but listen to your body.
-If an area needs extra attention, focus on that and roll it longer.
+Stroiney recommends doing five to 10 minutes of foam rolling as part of your warm-up.
+Behm says rolling an area for 30 to 60 seconds is best, but listen to your body; if an area needs extra attention, focus on that and roll it longer.

 “The increased blood flow helps bring nutrients to your muscle tissue, so you recover faster,” Stroiney explains.
 “The blood brings anti-inflammatory properties to the area, which may help you not be as sore later on.”

-This may also help reduce the risk of injury, especially if you tend to have tight muscles or trigger points, providing release will help your muscles function better, she adds.
+This may also help reduce the risk of injury, especially if you tend to have tight muscles or trigger points; providing release will help your muscles function better, she adds.

 Look at a massage therapist like a dentist, and foam rolling is like brushing your teeth.
 It’s a preventative task, and more convenient than a massage, which unfortunately doesn’t always fit your schedule and budget.

-The Best Time to Foam Roll
+The Best Time to Stretch

 These stretches can mimic movements or exercises in your workouts, Matthew says, like the standing hip hinge (pushing your hips back) as preparation for squats.
-This helps to prepare your nervous system and gets your brain-body connection going.
+This helps prepare your nervous system and gets your brain-body connection going.
 Dynamic stretches should also stretch your muscles through movement, such as leg swings for the hamstrings, or walking quad stretches.